A $500,000 Redo: How One Couple Got Their Mojo Back!

 Wealth Building Recommendation

-Sign up for Personal Capital, the web's #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web's #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, you can run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
 Definitely check to see how your finances are shaping up as it's free.
-I've been using Personal Capital since 2012 and have seen my net worth skyrocket during this time thanks to better money management.
+I've been using Empower since 2012 and have seen my net worth skyrocket during this time thanks to better money management.

 Retirement Planning Calculator